Hultan/chessImager/readme.md

 | RRGGBBAA  | 10E4F3FF       |
 | RRGGBB    | 10E4F3         |

-If you don't specify the alfa component of the color, FF will be assumed.
+If you don't specify the alpha component of the color, FF will be assumed.

 ### Configuration - fonts
 If no font is specified in the settings file, the Go Regular TTF font will be used.

-The path must be a full path to the TTF font file.
+The path must point to the TTF font file.
 Example:

 ```json
    "font_style": {